-The NexION® 5000 multi-quadrupole ICP-MS system – the first in its category to boast four quads – is innovatively designed to meet and exceed the demanding trace-elemental testing requirements of semiconductor, biomonitoring and other applications.
-It takes ICP-MS performance beyond high-resolution ICP-MS and traditional triple-quad technology to deliver exceptionally low background equivalent concentrations (<1 ppt, even in hot plasma) and outstanding detection limits, key to ensuring accurate and repeatable results.
-The NexION 5000 ICP-MS provides superior interference removal, outstanding background equivalent concentrations (BECs), phenomenal stability, and unmatched matrix tolerance.
+The NexION® 5000 multi-quadrupole ICP-MS – the first in its category to boast four quads – is innovatively designed to meet and exceed the demanding requirements of ultra-trace elemental applications.
+It takes ICP-MS performance beyond traditional triple quad to deliver exceptionally low background equivalent concentrations (<1 ppt, even in hot plasma) and outstanding detection limits, key to ensuring accurate, repeatable results.
+Plus, the NexION 5000 provides superior interference removal, phenomenal stability and unmatched matrix tolerance.

 Please enter valid quantity

 The NexION 5000 ICP-MS is equipped with a host of new and proprietary technologies which together surpass traditional triple-quad capabilities and redefine your expectations:

 |Product Brand Name||NexION|

 Concern about air pollution has been growing rapidly, with most of the focus on gaseous pollutants.
 Airborne particulates, especially small ones, are rapidly gaining attention due to their impact on human health, as smaller particles can be carried over long distances by wind and penetrate deep into the lungs, where contaminants can have direct interaction with lung tissue and the associated blood vessels.
 Airborne particulates are classified as PM10 for those with aerodynamic diameters less than 10 µm and PM2.5 for those with aerodynamic diameters less than 2.5 µm.

 PM2.5 regulations have been implemented throughout the world, and in order to implement a regime to reduce the concentration of PM2.5, it is important to determine the origins of these particulates, hence the need to collect and analyze them.